goldeyegold/VRCXPlus/README.md

-## Building Overcast
+## Building VRCXPlus

-This repository includes a GitHub Actions workflow to build Overcast.
+This repository includes a GitHub Actions workflow to build VRCXPlus.

 1. **Fork the Repository**:
    - Click the "Fork" button at the top-right corner of the page to create a copy of the repository in your GitHub account.